First Month in Panama

 WHAT TO PAY?

-Panama uses the US dollar so if you’re from the United States, there will be no exchange rate to deal with, which certainly makes life easier in Panama.
-Note that some restaurants, all farmer’s markets and street vendors are cash only.
+Panama uses the US dollar, so if you’re from the United States, there will be no exchange rate to deal with, which certainly makes life easier in Panama.
+Note that some restaurants, all farmers’ markets, and street vendors are cash only.
 There is an ATM at every bank.

-When you make a purchase at a restaurant, they will usually give you a bill, or you can see the amount on the cash register, which makes it easy to figure out how much to pay.
+When you purchase at a restaurant, they will usually give you a bill, or you can see the amount on the cash register, which makes it easy to figure out how much to pay.

 But sometimes, you‘ll be in a situation with no written bill or a cash register.
-For example, if you make a purchase at a farmer’s market or fruit/ vegetable stand, there may not be any prices posted.
+For example, if you purchase at a farmer’s market or fruit/ vegetable stand, there may not be any prices posted.
 You may need to ask “how much” or “Cuánto cuesta?

 1 – uno